What Is The Statute Of Limitations On Debt And Judgments

 - The date of last activity is also referred to as DLA which is The date it was last reported late on credit report

-- The three credit reporting agencies has a column for DLA, which mean that it is the date of last activity
+- The three credit reporting agencies have a column for DLA, which mean that it is the date of last activity

-- This DLA is what sets the starting clock for statute of limitations
+- This DLA is what sets the starting clock for the statute of limitations

 - Making a payment on an old debt, the statute of limitations period is restarted